-The CIPFA Code requires that where assets are subject to revaluation, their year-end carrying value should reflect the fair value at that date.
+The CIPFA Code requires that where assets are subject to revaluation, their year-end carrying value should reflect their current value (or fair value for investment properties and assets held for sale) at that date.
 The Council has adopted a rolling revaluation model which sees all land and buildings revalued in a five-year cycle, with investment properties and assets held for sale being revalued annually.